vsevolod-mineev/simplex-aarch64-termux/README.md

-After a few weeks of trying, we got Haskell to compile on aarch64 architecture.
+We got Haskell to compile on aarch64 architecture.
 This was done from an Android phone with Termux running a virtual Ubuntu shell courtesy of PRoot alongside our larger effort to port SimpleX for [iOS and Android.](https://www.reddit.com/r/haskell/comments/r82ji7/christmas_of_code_haskell_for_mobile_a_3000_grant/) This recipe assumes a fresh Termux installation.

+If you'd like to skip the compilation process and just [grab the binary](https://github.com/vsevolod-mineev/simplex-aarch64-termux/releases) it is available in releases.

 [SimpleX](https://github.com/simplex-chat/simplex-chat) is a thin terminal UI message broker that uses [SMP protocols](https://github.com/simplex-chat/simplexmq/blob/master/protocol).
 The motivation for SimpleX chat is [presented here](./simplex.md).